jcurry/ZenPacks.community.mib_browser/README.rst

    * Updated Kells original ZenPack to work with Zenoss 3.1.x
 * 2.1
    * Transferred to new github methods
+* 2.2
+   * Builds for Zenoss 4.x and 5.x with Python 2.7

 Screenshots
 ===========